EnergyModelsX/EnergyModelsHydrogen.jl/README.md

 ## Project Funding

-The development of `EnergyModelsBase` was funded by the Norwegian Research Council in the project [Clean Export](https://www.sintef.no/en/projects/2020/cleanexport/), project number [308811](https://prosjektbanken.forskningsradet.no/project/FORISS/308811)
+The development of `EnergyModelsBase` was funded by the Norwegian Research Council in the project [Clean Export](https://www.sintef.no/en/projects/2020/cleanexport/), project number [308811](https://prosjektbanken.forskningsradet.no/project/FORISS/308811) as well as the Horizon Europe project [iDesignRES](https://idesignres.eu/), Grant Agreement No. 101095849.